-(Will be updated as project proceeds.
-Content by James Whitby, with contributions from Leandro von Werra, Prof. Nicolas Thomas, Dr Veerle Sterken, Dr Frank Preusker, Dr Frank Scholten, Raphael Marschall)
+Content by James Whitby, with contributions from Leandro von Werra, Prof. Nicolas Thomas, Dr Veerle Sterken, Dr Frank Preusker, Dr Frank Scholten, and Dr Raphael Marschall.

 Science themes addressed by the MiARD project